nocomplexity/SecurityArchitecture/protection/security-classifications.md

 Defining a good security classification standard should not be made complex.
 Simple is remembered.

 But in order to give you some more inspiration for defining your own security classification we provide you with a limited list of examples.
-This to speed of the process when you need to develop your classification system.
+This speeds up the process when you need to develop your classification system.